ETC-A/etca-spec/base-isa.md

 ## Jump Instructions

-Here the first byte has the format `10 0 M CCCC` where `M` is a mode that selects between a relative and an absolute jump. `CCCC` is the condition to check.
-The second byte is a single 8bit immediate representing the jump target.
-This immediate is signed when the jump mode is relative (`M=0`).
-When the mode is absolute (`M=1`) it replaces the low byte of the Program Counter.
-The high byte is preserved by absolute jumps.
+Here the first byte has the format `10 0 D CCCC` where `D` fills the high byte of the displacement. `CCCC` is the condition to check.
+The second byte is a single 8bit immediate representing the low byte of the displacement.
+This combined 9 bit displacemnt (sign extended to 16 bits) is added to the address of the current instruction and stored in the program counter.

 ### Conditions